Guben station: History

 On 18 February 1945, the operation of trains in Guben was abandoned completely in front of the advancing front.
 With the end of World War II, the major damage was eliminated by the end of July 1945.
 Most of the town of Guben was transferred to Poland.
 Operations at Guben station was taken over by the Polish State Railways (PKP) on 1 August 1945 as there was no suitable transfer station available on the Polish side of the border.
 On 1 October, control of the station was transferred to Reichsbahndirektion (railway division of) Cottbus.
 Passenger services over the Lusatian Neisse were abandoned; cross-border freight traffic continued on the line of the former Markish-Poznan Railway towards Zielona Góra (formerly called Grünberg in Schlesien).
 Thus, a Polish part of Gubin station emerged north of the city.
 The Berlin–Wrocław line towards Lubsko (formerly Sommerfeld) was maintained for military strategic reasons.
 There was, however, no regular traffic across the border and freight traffic ended on the Polish side at the small, newly built Gubinek station south of the city.

 Guben remained a through station for internal traffic on the route from Cottbus to Frankfurt (Oder).
 Increasingly long-distance trains ran between these two cities and continued further north from Guben so that they could serve Eisenhüttenstadt, which was not on the direct line.

 The whole station was equipped with a relay interlocking in 1971.
 From 28 May 1972, the station became a joint station of Deutsche Reichsbahn (DR) and PKP, taking over the previously separate freight handling of both companies in Guben and Gubin.
 On the same day, a cross-border train service was established between the German Democratic Republic and the Polish People's Republic from Guben towards Zielona Góra.
 With the rise of the Polish trade union Solidarity and the state of emergency, the passenger services ended in 1981.
 In the same year, passenger services were abandoned on the branch line to Forst and ten years later this line was closed.

 The station was connected to the electric railway network in 1990.
 The line to the east on the Polish side was completely renewed for six months in 1994.
 During that period freight traffic resumed on the line towards Lubsko, but after the end of construction this line was closed on German side at the bridge over the Neisse.

 In 1996, cross-border passenger services resumed towards Zielona Góra, but this ended in 2002.
 Freight transport operations across the Neisse continued.
 Deutsche Bahn initially wanted to close operations in the eastern part of the railway station and to sell the land due to the decline in traffic, but it abandoned this project in December 2010.

 Train services

-The station is served by the following services:
+The station is served by the following services as of 2024:

+(*) Lines RE 10 and RB 43 overlap between Frankfurt and Cottbus at hourly intervals.